 Scrap My Van

 Trawling around scrap yards trying to locate the best deal for a vehicle is a time consuming task, and often one which people don’t have time to continuously pursue.
-Which is why we decided to make the process a whole lot simpler for people looking to sell their van for scrap or salvage, by creating a nationwide network of the most trusted local buyers, commercial van breakers and Authorised Treatment Facilities.
+Which is why we decided to make the process a whole lot simpler for people looking to sell their van for scrap or salvage.
+We created a nationwide network of the most trusted local buyers, commercial van breakers and Authorised Treatment Facilities.

 Get an instant online quote to scrap your van.
 All you need to do is enter your reg number and your postcode and we’ll compare traders in your local area for you.

-All of the companies which are accessible through our network have spent years in the industry, and have an abundance of knowledge and expertise in both buying, and recovering, damaged or broken vans.
+All of the companies in our network have spent years in the industry and have an abundance of knowledge and expertise in both buying, and recovering, damaged, broken or unwanted vans.
 Our high standards and easy to use platform mean that, together with our buyers, we have created a service where the only thing our users need to do is provide us their van’s details, and we’ll take care of the rest!